TensorFlow Lite Micro: Embedded Machine Learning on TinyML Systems: Implementation

-TF Micro is thread-safe as long as there is no state corresponding to the model that is kept outside the interpreter and the model's memory allocation within the arena.
+TFLM is thread-safe as long as there is no state corresponding to the model that is kept outside the interpreter and the model's memory allocation within the arena.

 The interpreter's only variables are kept in the arena, and each interpreter instance is uniquely bound to a specific model.
-Therefore, TF Micro can safely support multiple interpreter instances running from different tasks or threads.
+Therefore, TFLM can safely support multiple interpreter instances running from different tasks or threads.

-TF Micro can also run safely on multiple MCU cores.
+TFLM can also run safely on multiple MCU cores.
 Since the only variables used by the interpreter are kept in the arena, this works well in practice.
 The executable code is shared, but the arenas ensure there are no threading issues.